Lyellr88/MARM-Protocol/HANDBOOK.md

 ---

 ## Short introduction:
-MARM is a protocol for advanced AI session memory, workflow management, and accuracy guardrails.
+MARM is a protocol for beginner to advanced AI session memory, workflow management, and accuracy guardrails.
 This handbook includes all core commands, beginner guidance, and error handling tools.

 ---